-- a A matter personal to a member of staff that is being considered by a meeting of the Council and/or its committees or sub-committees is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chair of the Council of absence occasioned by illness or other reason who shall report such absence to the Council at its next meeting.
-If the Chair is not available, the Vice-Chair of the Council (if there is one) shall be notified. - The Chair of Council or in their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk/RFO.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact the Chair of Council or in their absence the vice-chair of the Council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by Clerk/RFO relates to the chair or vice-chair of the Council, this shall be communicated to another member of the Council, which shall be reported back and progressed by resolution of the
+- a A matter personal to a member of staff that is being considered by a meeting of Council OR the HR committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair or, if he is not available, the vice-chair of absence occasioned by illness or other reason and that person shall report such absence to Council at its next meeting. - The chair of or in their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk and RFO.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by HR Committee and ratified by Full Council.

+- d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact the chair of Council or the HR committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the HR Committee or Full Council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk and RFO relates to the chair or vice-chair of the Council or HR Committee], this shall be communicated to another member of the HR Committee, which shall be reported back and progressed by resolution of HR Committee or Full Council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).